hamiltron/py-simple-audio/docs/installation.rst

    variants for Python 3.x are: ``pip3``, ``pip3.x``, and ``pip-3.x``.

-   Also, in some cases you may need to manually add pip's location to the shell executable path.
+   Also, in some cases you may need to manually add pip's location to the 'path' environment variable.

 Upgrade pip and setuptools::